 Home education is a recognised and lawful education option available to Queensland parents when making decisions about the best form of education for their children.

 When choosing to home educate, parents accept responsibility for planning, implementing, and monitoring their child's learning progress.
 Parents who choose to home educate provide a suitable learning environment within the family home.
 They also provide the resources necessary to support their child's individually tailored program.
-A parent choosing this educational option is required to provide a high-quality education for their child.
+A parent choosing this educational option is required to provide a high-quality education for their child and report on their child's educational progress.

 The term 'home schooling' gives the perception of a 'school at home' and learning only in the home.
 The more contemporary term 'home education' encompasses a broader concept of educational experiences based in and beyond the home.
-Essentially there may be no difference in the two terms and they are often interchanged in current conversations and readings.
+Essentially there may be no difference in the two terms and they are often interchanged in current conversations and research.
 Indeed, home education programs are enriched by accessing a wide range of community resources such as local libraries, museums, sporting clubs, Scouts and other facilities which offer learning opportunities.

 With home education, parents develop or adapt their own program for the child.
 The parent or a registered teacher engaged or employed by the parent, is the educator of the child.
 The educator plans, implements and evaluates the child's learning from one year to the next.
 The parent whose name appears on the application form is legally responsible for ensuring that their child receives a high-quality education, irrespective of whoever else may assist with the child's education.

 With distance education, a parent enrols their child in a school of distance education and a school program is provided by that school for the child.
 Teachers are available to help monitor the child's learning and a teacher from the school reports on the child (as in mainstream schools).
 The parent is the supervisor or home tutor to the child within their home.
 There are state schools and accredited non-state schools of distance education.